fbpx

 Other helpful integrations

-Microsoft is integrating its AI features throughout the Edge browser to make it easy to rely on AI capabilities while using other applications.
+Microsoft and Google are integrating AI features throughout their browsers in various capacities to make it easy to rely on AI capabilities while using other applications.
 The Edge Sidebar lets you chat or compose, giving you the ability to write emails, get summarized versions of page content, or even write content for LinkedIn in a specific tone.
 It’s an extremely powerful tool that marketers can use throughout their browsing experience.

 Edge Sidebar AI integration